New possibilities arising with AIfES#

-AIfES offers a decentralization of the processing power, for example by small intelligent embedded systems that processes the data and provides calculated results to the next higher entity to avoid raw data overloading of the whole system.
-As a result, the system transferred amount of data is significantly reduced and the system can act faster and more efficient as a whole.
+AIfES offers a decentralization of the processing power, for example by small intelligent embedded systems that process the data and provide calculated results to the next higher entity to avoid raw data overloading of the whole system.
+As a result, the totally transferred amount of data is significantly reduced and the system can act faster and more efficiently as a whole.

 Finally it is possible to build a network from small and adaptive systems that share tasks among themselves.